loda-lang/loda-programs/programs/oeis/list2.md

 * [A282737](http://oeis.org/A282737) ([L11 program](282/A282737.asm)): Expansion of (x^6 - x^4 + x^3 - x - 1)/((x - 1)^3*(x + 1)^2).
 * [A282738](http://oeis.org/A282738) ([L10 program](282/A282738.asm)): First differences of A282737.
 * [A282779](http://oeis.org/A282779) ([L22 program](282/A282779.asm)): Period of cubes mod n.
+* [A282798](http://oeis.org/A282798) ([L63 program](282/A282798.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 505", based on the 5-celled von Neumann neighborhood.
+* [A282802](http://oeis.org/A282802) ([L64 program](282/A282802.asm)): Decimal representation of the x-axis, from the left edge to the origin, of the n-th stage of growth of the two-dimensional cellular automaton defined by "Rule 507", based on the 5-celled von Neumann neighborhood.
 * [A282816](http://oeis.org/A282816) ([L14 program](282/A282816.asm)): Number of inequivalent ways to color the faces of a cube using at most n colors so that no two opposite sides have the same color.
 * [A282819](http://oeis.org/A282819) ([L14 program](282/A282819.asm)): Number of inequivalent ways to color the edges of a tetrahedron using at most n colors so that no two opposite edges have the same color.
 * [A282848](http://oeis.org/A282848) ([L09 program](282/A282848.asm)): a(n) = 2*n + 1 + n mod 4.